 Strike Price + sum of call premium and put premium

 Strike price - sum of call premium and put premium

 Any effect of volatility on the option's total premium is on the time value portion.

 Passage of Time: Negative Effect

-The time value portion of an option's premium, which the option holder has "purchased" when paying for the options, generally decreases, or decays, with the passage of time.
+The time value portion of an option's premium, which the long straddle option holder has "purchased" when paying for the options, generally decreases, or decays, with the passage of time.
 This decrease accelerates as the option contract approaches expiration.
 A market observer will notice that time decay for puts occurs at a slightly slower rate than with calls.

 Alternatives before expiration?

 At any given time before expiration, assuming the options still have time value left, an investor could close both options or close out one "leg" of the overall position.
 One could potentially close out the call side or the put side and then simply maintain just a long call or long put position - this changes the profile of the straddle into just that of a long call or long put.
 For example if the underlying has increased in value significantly and the investor has now turned bearish on the underlying, selling the call and continuing to hold the put would be one choice to consider.
 They could "take profits" on the call portion of the straddle and after selling to close the call, would merely have a long put position.